Common Issues and Troubleshooting

 mv $GOOGLE_SERVICES_JSON $AC_REPOSITORY_DIR/app

-Flutter release mode binaries do not work on the Android emulatorβ
+Flutter release mode binaries do not work on the Android emulator

-ABI type are not supported by Flutter .
-(Please refer to the following GitHub issue on the Flutter repository for more information: https://github.com/flutter/flutter/issues/28432)
+To run a Flutter release mode APK in an emulator, please make sure that the emulator runs with the x86_64 ABI type and the app are configured accordingly.
+Emulators with x86 ABI type are not supported by Flutter .
+(Please refer to the following GitHub issue on the Flutter repository for more information:

-Android Keystore Errorsβ
+Android Keystore Errors

-Missing keystore path error on Android buildsβ
+Missing keystore path error on Android builds

 You may want to build unsigned Android applications.
 The most common mistake done with this is Appcircle users usually forget to disable the Sign Application step in the workflow.;